-The results of the PM microscale analyses are presented in Table 10-14.
-As shown, all levels are] below the applicable NAAQS.
+According to the results of the PM microscale analyses, all levels were below the applicable NAAQS.
 Details of the analysis results, as well as electronic versions of the MOVES and AERMOD files, are contained within Appendix 10C, "Air Quality: Highway Link PM Hot-Spot Detailed Assessment (Methodology, Interagency Consultation, & Results)."